Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Proofs of Main Results

 Now for the aforementioned expectation analysis we introduce several relevant random variables.
-We use $\beta_y$ (for every $y \in [k]$) to denote the sum of $C_P$ i.i.d. random variables following the distribution of the $\beta_{y, p}$ (signal coefficients for class $y$) from Definition \ref{datadist}.
-Similarly, we use $z_{y, s}$ to denote the average of two random variables following the distributions of class $y$ and class $s$ points respectively.
+We use $\beta_{y, p}$ (for every $y \in [k]$) to denote a random variable following the distribution of the signal coefficients for class $y$ from Definition \ref{datadist} and we further use $\beta_y$ to denote a random variable representing the sum of $C_P$ i.i.d. $\beta_{y, p}$.
+Similarly, we use $z_{y, s}$ to denote the average/midpoint of two random variables following the distributions of class $y$ and class $s$ points respectively.
 Finally, we define $A_1(\beta_s, \beta_y)$ and $A_2(\beta_s, \beta_y)$ as: